Monitor PostgreSQL Active Sessions with pg_stat_activity

 Conclusion

-view is one of the most powerful tools at a PostgreSQL administrator’s disposal.
+The pg_stat_activity view is one of the most powerful tools at a PostgreSQL administrator’s disposal.
 By running this query, you gain deep visibility into client connections, query activity, and background processes.
 With correct interpretation, this insight helps you optimize performance, improve reliability, and troubleshoot effectively.

 References